jupyter/jupyter/docs/source/contributing/dev-contributions/releasing.rst

 .. note::

     The pushes assume that `origin` points to the main jupyter/ipython repo.
-    Depending how you use git, this could be `upstream` or something else.
+    Depending on how you use git, this could be `upstream` or something else.